RCMP-RNC JFO West seizes cocaine, cash, and pills; four individuals arrested

 Inside the vehicle, officers located and seized approximately 1.5 ounces of cocaine, a large quantity of various pills, a quantity of Lysergic Acid Diethylamide, cash and other items consistent with possession for the purpose of drug trafficking.

-Callahan and Sheppard appear in court today both charged with possession of cocaine for the purpose of trafficking.
+Callahan and Sheppard are charged with possession of cocaine for the purpose of trafficking.
 Callahan is additionally charged with refusal of a breath demand.
 Sheppard is charged with resisting arrest and breach of probation.

 Two other individuals were released from custody and are set to appear in court at a later date.
 The investigation is continuing and more charges are possible.